-- Seascapes continue to be a successful mechanism of large-scale geographies prioritized for investments and actions, where best practices are demonstrated and expanded. - Endorsement of Priority Seascapes which now total three Priority Seascapes (Sulu Sulawesi Seascape, Bismarck Solomon Seas Ecoregion and Lesser Sunda). - The Term of References (TORs) for Sulu Sulawesi Sub-Working Group, Bismarck Solomon Seas Ecoregion and Lesser Sunda are now completed. - The Establishment of the Sub-Regional Mechanism for Sulu-Sulawesi Seascape have been finalized. - The proposed project has been accepted by CT6 countries for GEF submission. - Drafting committee for PIF is being established.

-MY: Drafting committee has been established and Project Identification Form (PIF) has been completed for GEF submission

-SOMACORE proposed project by GIZ has been endorsed at SOM 2019.
+- Seascapes continue to be a successful mechanism of large-scale geographies prioritized for investments and actions, where best practices are demonstrated and expanded. - Endorsement of Priority Seascapes which now total three Priority Seascapes (Sulu Sulawesi Seascape, Bismarck Solomon Seas Ecoregion and Lesser Sunda). - The Term of References (TORs) for Sulu Sulawesi Sub-Working Group, Bismarck Solomon Seas Ecoregion and Lesser Sunda are now completed. - The Establishment of the Sub-Regional Mechanism for Sulu-Sulawesi Seascape have been finalized. - The proposed Seascape Approach to Securing Coral Reef Fishery and Biodiversity Resources in the Sulu-Sulawesi Seascape project has been accepted by CT6 countries for GEF submission. - Drafting committee has been established and Project Identification Form (PIF) has been completed for GEF submission - SOMACORE proposed project by GIZ has been endorsed at SOM 2019. - Current Priority seascapes includes the Sulu Sulawesi Marine Ecoregion (SSME) and the Bismarck Solomon Seas Ecoregion (BSSE), and the recently adopted Lesser Sunda - Seascape General Model and Framework finalized